SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signal.md

 ### Parameters

-- `signal`: The signal whose connections you want to retrieve.
+- `signal` The signal whose connections you want to retrieve.

 ### Example